OpenBoard

 OpenBoard is a free and open-source interactive whiteboard software compatible with any projector and pointing device.

 It was originally forked from Open-Sankoré in 2013 with the intention to focus on simplicity and stability.
 The license was upgraded from LGPL-2.0-only to GPL-3.0-only.
-Since version 1.3 it is using the more recent QT 5 framework instead of QT version 4.
+Since version 1.7.2 it is using QT 6 framework.